Laurie A. Traktman

 - “Innovative Collection Procedures,” Collection Procedures Institute, International Foundation of Employee Benefit Plans, Lake Tahoe, Nevada (2004)

 - “Innovative Practices in Collecting and Enforcing Judgments,” 56th Annual Employee Benefits Conference, International Foundation of Employee Benefit Plans, Washington D.C.
 (2010)

-- In March 2015, Laurie was appointed by Los Angeles County Supervisor Hilda Solis, the former U.S. Secretary of Labor, to be a County Commissioner and serve on the Workforce Investment Board (now renamed the Workforce Development Board).
-As a County Commissioner, Laurie assists the County of Los Angeles in oversight of federal funds of $40 million annually and effectively administering workforce programs in the County.
-She is expected to serve two 3-year terms.
+- From March 2015 to October 2018, Laurie was appointed by Los Angeles County Supervisor Hilda Solis, the former U.S. Secretary of Labor, to be a County Commissioner to serve on the Workforce Investment Board (renamed the Workforce Development Board).
+As a County Commissioner, Laurie assisted the County of Los Angeles in oversight of federal funds of $65 million annually to administer workforce programs in the County.